cagov/innovation-hub.ca.gov/docs/pages/content-design/odi-style-guide.md

 > The statewide call center is open 7 days a week:
 > * Monday through Friday, 8:00 AM - 8:00 PM
 > * Saturday and Sunday, 8:00 AM - 5:00 PM

+## Styling

+### Bold

+Use **bold** for emphasis, but sparingly.
+When too many things are emphasized, nothing stands out.

+Do not add bold to a heading.
+Heading style is usually set through a template for consistency throughout a document or site.
+If you need to change the heading style, do that in the template.

+On websites, adding bold tags to a heading can cause it to appear in the wrong font.

+### Italics

+In websites or digital services, do not use *italics*.
+This makes text harder to read.
+Use **bold** for emphasis instead.
+In an image caption or data chart note, use smaller text.

+### Larger introductory text

+On webpages, use larger introductory text on the first paragraph to state its most important takeaway.
+This sets people’s expectations about what they’ll find on this page and if it’s valuable to them.

+Making this text bigger emphasizes its importance and helps people see it.
+But because this text is larger, keep the paragraph brief.

+> Example:
+> California has rules to keep workplaces safe from COVID-19.

+Only use larger introductory text in the first paragraph on a page.

+### Underline

+Do not <u>underline</u> text.
+On websites or documents shared online, it makes text look like a hyperlink.
+Use **bold** for emphasis instead.